RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

 .. versionchanged:: 3.6
    :mod:`!sqlite3` used to implicitly commit an open transaction before DDL statements.
 This is no longer the case.

-.. versionchanged:: 3.12
-   The recommended way of controlling transactions is now via the :attr:`~Connection.autocommit` attribute.

 .. _autocommit mode:
    https://www.sqlite.org/lang_transaction.html#implicit_versus_explicit_transactions